 The Group's principal financial instruments comprise cash and cash equivalents and long-term debts.
 The main purpose of these financial instruments is to raise finances for the Group's operations.
-The Group has various other financial instruments such as trade and other receivables, AFS investments, short-term loans, trade and other payables, finance lease obligation, long-term obligation on power distribution system and customers' deposits, which generally arise directly from its operations.
+The Group has various other financial instruments such as trade and other receivables, investments in equity securities, short-term loans, trade and other payables, finance lease obligation, long-term obligation on power distribution system and customers' deposits, which generally arise directly from its operations.